ApeironY/Modular-Trajectory-Prediction-Toolkit/README.md

 'ADE-prioritized' (default) means that the trajectory (among all k predictions) with the minimum ADE is considered as the best match, whereas 'FDE-prioritized' takes the trajectory with minimum FDE as the best match.
 For the Equal-Focus approach,
-the best matches are selected separately to minimize the ADE and FDE respectively
+the best matches are selected separately to minimize the ADE and FDE respectively.

 After obtaining the best match trajectories, we calculate their ADEs and FDEs and consider them as our results.